-To submit the calculation under b) as a form of supporting documentation, the resource must have submitted real-time energy schedule data as well as the following dispatch data: a maximum daily energy limit, maximum daily energy limit reason code as ‘Fuel Availability’ and a minimum daily energy limit prior to the close of the windows described in section 5.1.
+To submit the calculation under b) as a form of supporting documentation, the resource must have submitted the following dispatch data: a maximum daily energy limit, maximum daily energy limit reason code as ‘Fuel Availability’ and a minimum daily energy limit prior to the close of the windows described in section 5.1.
 Screenshots of submitted dispatch data to the IESO are required.
-If real-time energy production reduces the available energy below the submitted Max DEL for the remainder of the dispatch day, then the market participant includes the hourly values of real-time energy schedule as supporting data.
+If real-time energy production reduces the available energy below the submitted Max DEL for the remainder of the dispatch day, then the market participant must include the hourly values of real-time energy schedule as supporting data.
 Real-time energy schedules can be obtained from IESO generated reports for example, from the Real Time Energy and Operating Reserve Dispatch Report or 5-minute Energy and Operating Reserve Schedule Report.
-Supporting documentation required to support the best efficiency rating of a generation unit is the same supporting documentation described in the efficiency adjustment portion of the storage horizon opportunity cost in .
+Supporting documentation required to support the best efficiency rating of a generation unit is the same supporting documentation described in the efficiency adjustment portion of the storage horizon opportunity cost in section 6.4.4.3.

 Example 1: